 Used for tossing or bouncing to a partner

-Come in wide range of weights (usually 4 to 20 pounds)
+Come in a wide range of weights (usually 4 to 20 pounds)

 Easy to hold during crunches, push-ups, side bends, planks, and other basic exercises

-Come in similar range of weights as slam balls
+Come in a similar range of weights as slam balls

 Include permanently attached or removable rope

 Used to strengthen abdominal, arm, chest, and shoulder muscles